francescogerardomarra/its/modulo27/39_rest_hello_world.md

 ### Path Variables vs Query Parameters

 In this controller, we use **query parameters** in the `GET` methods for retrieving orders by `orderId` or `userId` because there are two distinct retrieval operations.
-Query parameters are helpful here for specifying different search criteria, making it easy to extend the API with additional filters (e.g., order status or date ranges).
+Query parameters are helpful here for specifying different search criteria, making it easy to extend the API with additional filters (e.g. order status or date ranges).

 In contrast, when we had only one `GET` mapping to retrieve an item by its unique ID, we used a **path variable** because there was no need for multiple retrieval methods.
 Path variables are ideal when accessing a single resource by its unique identifier.
 For example, we used a path variable in the `ItemController` for retrieving an item by its `itemId`, which makes it simpler and more intuitive for this case.